Calendula

 • Essential oils and liquid extracts

-International regulations take a similarly open approach.
-The European Union recognizes calendula as a traditional herbal medicine with established safety profiles.
-Health Canada lists it among approved Natural Health Products.
+International regulations follow a similarly relaxed approach.
+The European Union recognizes calendula as a traditional herbal medicine with well-established safety profiles.
+Health Canada includes it among approved Natural Health Products.
 Australia permits calendula in therapeutic goods without requiring prescriptions.

-Major markets worldwide embrace its legal status.
+Major markets worldwide embrace its unrestricted status.
 Japan, South Korea, and New Zealand all allow its sale and use.
-No country currently treats calendula as a controlled or restricted substance.
-This makes it an accessible option for those exploring legal herbal alternatives.
+No country currently classifies calendula as a controlled or restricted substance.
+This makes it a worry-free option for anyone exploring legal herbal alternatives.

-Growing calendula at home is unrestricted in most locations.
-You can cultivate, harvest, dry, and process the flowers for personal use without permits or licenses.
+Home cultivation is unrestricted in most locations.
+You can grow, harvest, dry, and process calendula flowers for personal use without permits or licenses.
 Commercial growers typically need only standard agricultural business registrations.

-If you’re planning a calendula business, check local commercial licensing requirements.
+Planning to sell calendula products?
+Check your local commercial licensing requirements first.
 Some areas require basic business permits for herbal product sales4.

 References